davidlower/boilerplate-html/README.md

 # Welcome to this custom starter build.

-This is a simple website build that uses gulp to maximise our workflow while helping produce a solid website at the end.
+This is a simple website build that uses gulp to maximise the workflow, while helping produce a solid website at the end.
 The aim is to reduce the time needed to setup the dev environment to begin any project.

 I have tried to add as many things to this build without adding unnecessary bloat.

-Note this is a build for simple one pager websites, landing pages or splash pages.
+Note this is a build for simple **one pager websites**, **landing pages** or **splash pages**.

-If you have more than one HTML file I would recommend using something else.
+This is not really design for a website that will use multiple HTML files.

 # To start